South Dakota provides millions of dollars in technology grants to nursing homes - ExBulletin

 But these trips can be tough on older patients and facility staff, who need help hooking and unhooking medical equipment, bundling patients in warm clothing, helping them get into vans with wheelchairs or walkers, and helping nurses load and unhook medical equipment.
 They often have to endure long wait times to see a doctor or doctor.
 Medical records are not always accessible.

 The best way to avoid stressful travel and provide more care within a senior living facility is to utilize telehealth services.
-That's why Hofmeyer and others in South Dakota's long-term care industry are excited about two bills passed in the 2024 legislative session and subsequently signed by Gov. Kristi Noem.
+That's why Hoffmeyer and others in South Dakota's long-term care industry are excited about two bills passed by the 2024 legislative session and subsequently signed by Gov. Kristi Noem.

 Senate Bill 209 provides $5 million in grants to long-term care facilities to implement or expand telehealth services.
 The measure would be funded with funding from the American Rescue Plan Act, and the grant would be administered by the state Department of Health.

-Another bill, Senate Bill 80, would provide $2 million in grants to senior care providers for innovations that can improve quality of life and health outcomes for senior residents and support health care workers. money is provided.
+Another bill, Senate Bill 80, would give senior care providers $2 million for innovations that can “improve the quality of life and health of senior residents and support health care workers.”
+A subsidy will be provided.
 The fund would use state general fund money for grants administered by the Department of Human Services.
 Both measures stem from a summer 2023 legislative study session on the long-term care industry.

 Telehealth providers, such as Sioux Falls-based Avel eCare, maintain a steady stream of nurses and doctors who are available on call at any time to provide care through an internet connection and video link.
 Long-term care residents have access to near-instant medical diagnosis and care at any time, with the assistance of in-room facility staff and healthcare professionals working remotely.